-We market our valves to our customers and end users through our four recognized brands: PBV, DSI, Quadrant and ABZ.
+We market our valves to our customers and end users through our four recognized brands: PBV[TM], DSI®, Quadrant® and ABZ[TM].
 Much of our production is sold through distribution supply companies, with our marketing efforts targeting end users for pull through of our products.
-Our global sales force and representatives cover approximately 30 countries, with affiliated distribution in Canada and South Africa.
+Our global sales force and representatives cover approximately 30 countries, with local sales and distribution in Australia, Brazil, Canada and South Africa.
 Our Canadian company provides significant exposure to the heavy oil projects, while our South African affiliate serves chemical, petrochemical and refining customers.
-We have recently established a presence in both Australia and Brazil to enhance our exposure to those markets.

 Our manufacturing and supply chain systems enable us to design and produce high-quality engineered valves, as well as provide standardized products, while maintaining competitive pricing and minimizing capital requirements.
 We manufacture and warehouse our engineered PBV ball valves at our 200,000 square foot valve manufacturing facility in Stafford, Texas and our 250,000 square foot warehouse in Houston, Texas, which is also utilized by our other product lines.
 We also utilize our international manufacturing partners to produce components and completed products for a number of our other valve brands.
-We have developed stringent quality control procedures over many years in close collaboration with our manufacturing partners, and have invested significant resources to bring the reliability and quality of our valve products up to the best standards in the industry.
-After rigorous testing, our valve products have been included on the Approved Manufacturers List ("AML") of many end users.